Cole Perfetti: Amateur

 As a result of his rookie season with the Spirit, Perfetti was considered a highly touted prospect for the 2020 NHL Entry Draft by the NHL Central Scouting Bureau.
 He returned to the Spirit for the 2019–20 season where he greatly improved on his previous seasons total.
 By February 2020, Perfetti recorded 102 points through 56 games to set a new franchise record while also helping them clinch a spot in the 2020 OHL Playoffs.
 He finished the season first on the Spirit in scoring and second in the league overall with 37 goals and 74 assists through 61 games.
 As a result of his play, Perfetti was named to 2019-20 OHL Second All-Star Team and ranked fourth among North American skaters eligible for the 2020 NHL Draft.
-He was also named the Canadian Hockey League’s Scholastic Player of the Year after maintaining a 93 per cent academic average throughout the year.
+He was also named the Canadian Hockey League's Scholastic Player of the Year after maintaining a 93 percent academic average throughout the year.

+Before the 2020 NHL Entry Draft, broadcaster Bob McKenzie ranked him highly on TSN's Final Draft list.
+While McKenzie was critical of Perfetti's speed, he praised Perfetti's hockey intelligence, creativity, and goal-scoring ability.
 After his selection by the Winnipeg Jets in the first round (10th overall) of the 2020 NHL Entry Draft, Perfetti was signed to a three-year, entry-level contract with the Jets on November 10, 2020.

 Professional

 Following the signing of his entry-level contract, Perfetti joined the Jets' American Hockey League (AHL) affiliate, the Manitoba Moose, for the 2020–21 season.
 Due to the ongoing restrictions in the COVID-19 pandemic, the start of the regular season was pushed back to February 5, 2021.
 Perfetti subsequently made his professional debut with the Moose on February 15, 2021, in a 3–2 loss to the Toronto Marlies.
 During the game, he also scored his first professional goal.
 Following his debut, Perfetti tallied two goals and two assists in his first 10 professional games.
 He continued to produce as the season continued and was eventually honored as the CCM/AHL Rookie of the Month for April after tallying 13 points through nine games during the month.
 His eight goals and 15 assists overall placed him sixth among rookie scorers with 23 points.
 Perfetti thus became the first forward and fourth player in franchise history to earn this honor.
-Perfetti finished the season with nine goals and 17 assists for 26 points to earn the teams' Rookie of the Year Award.
+Perfetti finished the season with nine goals and 17 assists for 26 points to earn the team's Rookie of the Year Award.

 Perfetti made his NHL debut on October 13, 2021, against the Anaheim Ducks.
 In his debut, he recorded one hit through 9:49 minutes of ice time in the eventual 4–1 loss.
 He played in one more game for the Jets before being assigned to their AHL affiliate, the Manitoba Moose.
 He later scored his first NHL goal January 18, 2022, in a loss to the Washington Capitals.